XBMC on the Raspberry Pi, the bleeding edge

 The XBian Community

-XBian is not connected to or in any other way affiliated with XBMC, Team XBMC, or the XBMC Foundation.
-Furthermore, any software, addons, or products offered by XBian will receive no official support in XBMC channels, including the XBMC forums and various social networks.
+XBian is not connected to or in any other way affiliated with Kodi, Team Kodi, or the XBMC Foundation.
+Furthermore, any software, addons, or products offered by XBian will receive no official support in Kodi channels, including the Kodi forums and various social networks.